Sanket5358/Project3_SocketCAN_DBC/README.md

 Minimum value
 Maximum value
 Unit

-The DBC file allows raw CAN frames to be decoded into meaningful engineering values.
+├── Makefile

-9. CAN Signal Design
+└── README.md9.
+CAN Signal Design

-The project contains the following main signals:
+The project contains the following signals:

 Signal	Unit	Purpose
 Vehicle Speed	km/h	Vehicle road speed
 Engine RPM	rpm	Engine rotational speed
 Coolant Temperature	°C	Engine coolant temperature
 Fuel Level	%	Remaining fuel
-Battery Voltage	V	Vehicle battery voltage
+Battery Voltage	V	Battery voltage
 Ambient Temperature	°C	External temperature

-The complete CAN ID, start bit, signal length, scaling, offset, range, and unit definitions are stored in:

-dbc/vehicle_information.dbc
-10. Required Signal Ranges
+10. Signal Ranges
 Signal	Range	Unit
 Vehicle Speed	0 - 120	km/h
 Engine RPM	800 - 5000	rpm
 Coolant Temperature	20 - 120	°C
 Fuel Level	0 - 100	%
-Battery Voltage	11 - 15	V
+Battery Voltage	11 - 15	V11.
+Why DBC is Required

-Ambient Temperature was added as an additional challenge signal.

-11. What is a DBC File?

-DBC stands for CAN Database.

-A DBC file describes how CAN messages and signals are structured.

-A DBC file tells a CAN tool:
+A raw CAN frame contains hexadecimal data, but the data does not directly describe the physical signal.

+For example:

-Which CAN ID represents a message
+CAN ID : 0x200
-Which bits contain a signal
-How many bits belong to the signal
-Whether the signal is signed or unsigned
-How raw values are converted
-What physical unit should be displayed
-What the valid signal range is

-The relationship is:
+DATA   : XX XX

+Without a DBC, the meaning of these bytes is unknown.

+Using the DBC:

+Raw CAN Frame
+      ↓
 CAN ID
       ↓
-CAN Message
+DBC Message
       ↓
-Signal
+DBC Signal
       ↓
 Raw Value
       ↓
 Scaling + Offset
       ↓
 Engineering Value
-12. Why is a DBC Required?

-Without a DBC file, a CAN tool may show only:

-CAN ID: 0x200
-DATA: XX XX

-The meaning of the bytes is not directly known.

-With a DBC file, the same data can be interpreted as:
+The result can be displayed as:

-Vehicle Speed: XX.X km/h

-Therefore, a DBC file acts as a database describing the meaning of CAN data.

-13. AI-Assisted DBC Development
+Vehicle Speed : XX.X km/h12.
+AI-Assisted DBC Generation

-AI was used to assist in creating and reviewing the DBC file.
+AI was used to assist in the development of the DBC file.

-AI Tool Used
+AI Tool
 ChatGPT

 AI assistance was used for:

-DBC syntax generation
+DBC generation
+Signal definition
+CAN ID planning
+Start-bit planning
-Signal layout suggestions
+Signal length
-Scaling and offset review
+Scaling
+Offset
 Range verification
 Unit verification
+DBC review
 Documentation
-DBC validation
-DBC review
-Naming improvements

 AI-generated content was reviewed and verified before implementation.

-14. Example AI Prompt
+13. AI DBC Generation Prompt

+Example prompt:

 Generate a valid DBC file for a Vehicle Information Network using Linux SocketCAN.